- 👻 How to Post Anonymously in Slack

 An anonymous Slack message looks like this:

-You can send anonymous Slack channel messages in three ways:
+You can send anonymous Slack channel messages in four ways:

 /anon Hello World!), click on Post Anonymously ,click on Continue and Post.